Oddman43/ETL_BIR_Exams/docs/README.md

 * **PDF Extraction and Text Data Handling:** This project provided valuable experience in extracting data from PDF files and working with text data, including cleaning and manipulation.
 * **Data Manipulation with Pandas and NumPy:** This project provided valuable experience in using pandas and NumPy to manipulate and clean data effectively
 * **Pipeline Validation:** Implementing validation steps throughout the ETL pipeline is essential for maintaining data quality and identifying potential errors early in the process.

 ## Potential Improvments

-* A better heuristic or a new way to detect and fix truncated lines avoiding so many manual checking.
+* **Enhanced Truncated Line Handling:** Implement a more robust heuristic or develop a novel algorithm to accurately detect and automatically correct truncated lines.
+This would significantly reduce the need for manual checks and improve the pipeline's efficiency.
+* **Pipeline Automation:** Further automate the pipeline to process multiple exams in a single run.
+Currently, each exam is processed separately due to variations in the PDF files.
+However, with the knowledge gained, it is believed that the pipeline can be enhanced to handle a wider range of PDF file issues automatically.